The unique moving project takes DeVooght to Hinton, Iowa

 We would use our Buckingham power dollies to lift and move the structure.

 Two Holland coaster dollies and two Buckingham Smart-Steer power dollies were set up.
-Two 35-foot 8×16 duplex @ 80 lbs./foot Rocker Beams were placed on top of the dollies.
+Two 35-foot 8×16 duplexes @ 80 lbs./foot Rocker Beams were placed on top of the dollies.
 Two 10×20 duplex @ 176 lbs./foot Main Beams were placed and then cross beams were placed; eight 30-foot 10×10 @ 60 lbs./foot, and four 35-foot 10×10@60 lbs./foot.

 Two 35-foot 10×10 @ 88 lbs./foot Strong Backs were placed on top of these to hold it all together.

-The dryer was tied down with 36 brackets that bolted to the dryer; 24 of which needed to be built and painted overnight by Tom and his sons Devin and Tony Hummel.
+The dryer was tied down with 36 brackets bolted to the dryer, 24 of which needed to be built and painted overnight by Tom and his sons Devin and Tony Hummel.
 The tie-down brackets were placed with a Genie S-40 with a telescoping boom.
 Once all the brackets were in place, the chains were tightened.
 Overall, 100 chains held the dryer down.

 The equipment was completely set for the first dryer at the end of the day on Saturday, August 6.
 The team made a few adjustments on Sunday and waited for the 11 am Monday morning move time.
-This time was pre-set, as the railroad company needed to be on-site monitor our work due to the proximity of the corn dryers to the on-site railroad system.
+This time was pre-set, as the railroad company needed to be on-site to monitor our work due to the proximity of the corn dryers to the on-site railroad system.

 At around 2 pm that day, we received a weather report indicating that severe storms were coming on the very day the second move was scheduled.
-The team talked it over and agreed that we would do whatever it took to get the dryer moved before the impending storm which had the threat of high winds … not what we needed to get this 100-foot tower to its new location.
-Our goal was to prep the second corn dryer in a little over a day and move it on August 10.
+The team talked it over and agreed that we would do whatever it took to get the dryer moved before the impending storm, which had the threat of high winds … not what we needed to get this 100-foot tower to its new location.
+Our goal was to prep the second corn dryer a little over a day and moved it on August 10.

-We put the team into high-gear… it was a sight to see.
+We put the team into high gear… it was a sight to see.
 Tom stayed on the skid steer leveling the path, just as he did with the first dryer, and we finished the steel roadway in record time.

 We steered dryer two into place.
-McCormick signed off on the positioning of the structure on the pad and we released the pressure, removed the chains and turned it over to McCormick to bolt down the structure.
+McCormick signed off on the positioning of the structure on the pad, and we released the pressure, removed the chains, and turned it over to McCormick to bolt down the structure.

 The site was cleaned up.
-Trailers were loaded up and we began the journey home.
+Trailers were loaded up, and we began the journey home.